-If the complaint is regarding the Chair of Governors, the school complaints from should be completed.
+If the complaint is regarding the Chair of Governors, the school complaints form should be completed.
 This will be done by the Vice Chair of Governors.
 The Vice Chair will then carry out the Stage 2a investigation.
 If the complaint proceeds to stage 2b it will follow the procedure outlined above.
 If the complaint is regarding an individual Governor other than the Chair, the school complaints form should be completed.
 This will be done by the Chair of Governors.
 The Chair of Governors will then carry out the Stage 2a investigation.
 If the complaint proceeds to stage 2b it will follow the procedure described in Stage 2b.
-If the complaint is: • jointly about the Chair and Vice Chair or • the entire governing body or
+If the complaint is:

+- jointly about the Chair and Vice Chair or

+- the entire Governing Board or

+- the majority of the Governing Board